DHTMLX/docs-kanban/docs/api/provider/rest_routes/post_routes/js_kanban_post_cards_votes_route.md

 ### Response

-The route returns a json object with a card ID, to which the vote will be added to.
+The route returns a json object with the voting user ID.

 Example: